weewx/weewx/docs_src/custom/sle.md

 7. Convert the incoming value, so it uses the same units as the color table.

-8. We must always be vigilant for values of Python None!
+8. We must always be vigilant for values of Python `None`!
 The expression

     ``` python
     self.color_tables[unit_group].get('none') or self.color_tables[unit_group].get('None', "#00000000")